 Image credit: Matt Cardy/Getty Images

-Read the full story and more from CNN.
+Read the full article and more in The Financial Times.